v1ra1/phpproxychecker/README.md

 $output=substr($output, 0, -3);
 ```

-Step 2: Connect to the Server Gateway and Retrieve Results
+<h2>Step 2: Connect to the Server Gateway and Retrieve Results</h2>
 Once your gateway is set up, you’re ready to connect to it with your proxy and retrieve the $_SERVER output which will reveal how anonymous the proxy is.
 Below is some simple PHP code using cURL to access your gateway URL.
 This simple cURL script will detect if your proxy’s protocol is HTTP, SOCKS4, SOCKS5 or SOCKS4/5, so no need to determine that beforehand.

 Note: Make sure the $url variable is set to your gateway URL and the $proxy variable is set to the proxy you’d like to test (in IP:PORT format).